Jagapathi-Vallapuri/Music-Player/backend/README.md

 - Keep `JWT_SECRET` strong and rotate it periodically if feasible.
 - Do not commit `.env` to source control.
 Use a secrets manager for production deployments.
 - Streaming stability: The audio proxy and GridFS streaming endpoints register `close`/`aborted`/`error` handlers to unpipe and destroy streams promptly when the client disconnects, and cancel upstream requests where applicable.
 This prevents file descriptor and memory leaks during partial downloads.
+- Outbound SMTP: Many hosts block SMTP ports (25/465/587).
+Prefer SendGrid Web API on port 443.
+If you must use SMTP, ensure your provider permits it and that your environment can reach the SMTP host.

 ## Troubleshooting

 - If the server exits on startup, check env var validation output for the missing variable.
 - If email 2FA messages are not arriving, validate SMTP settings and check `emailService.js` logs.
 - For Redis issues, verify `REDIS_URL` connectivity and that the Redis server supports EVAL commands (standard Redis does).
+- SendGrid 403: Verify you created a Restricted API Key with "Mail Send" permission and have a Verified Sender or Domain in SendGrid.
+Also set `SENDGRID_FROM` to that verified address.
+- CORS blocked: Ensure `FRONTEND_ORIGIN` includes your exact frontend origin(s).
+Multiple origins can be comma-separated.

+## Deploying on Render

+Backend (Web Service):
+- Root: `backend`
+- Build Command: `npm install`
+- Start Command: `node server.js`
+- Health Check Path: `/api/health`
+- Environment Variables:
+	- Required: `MONGO_URL`, `JWT_SECRET`, `JAMENDO_CLIENT_ID`
+	- CORS: `FRONTEND_ORIGIN` (set to your Static Site URL)
+	- Email: `SENDGRID_API_KEY`, `SENDGRID_FROM` (recommended), optional `SMTP_*` for fallback
+- Notes:
+	- Add Render egress IPs to MongoDB Atlas allowlist if Atlas is used.
+	- Trust proxy is enabled; rate limiter uses forwarded IP.
+	- SMTP may be blocked; prefer SendGrid.

+Frontend (Static Site):
+- Root: `frontend`
+- Build Command: `npm install && npm run build`
+- Publish Directory: `dist`
+- Environment: `VITE_API_BASE_URL=https://<your-backend>.onrender.com/api`
+- After deploy, set backend `FRONTEND_ORIGIN` to this Static Site origin.

 ## Jamendo API configuration and audio proxy